nancygehanjia/nancygehanjia.github.io/_pages/about.md

 I am planing to go into graduate study for Computer Science.
 My interest lies in Formal Methods.

 Currently, I am working in [Professor Gagandeep Singh's FOCAL Lab](https://ggndpsngh.github.io/) as an undergraduate researcher.
-My focus of research is on Pointer Analysis, a discipline that involves abstract logical concepts intended for practical use.
+I am working with [Yasmin Sarita](https://yasminsarita.com/) on Pointer Analysis, a discipline that involves abstract logical concepts intended for practical use.
 I am now working with a mixed pool of programming languages such as Java, Python, C++ and Soufflé.
 My goal is to improve scalability and precision of existing techniques.

 Feel free to reach out to me through email!